Home » 10 Best Things to Do in Ipoh, Malaysia: Your Complete Travel Guide

 9. Experience The Banjaran Hotsprings Retreat

-The setting is spectacular—260-million-year-old limestone cliffs, cascading waterfalls, and three million litres of geothermal water that billow up daily from underground.
-The hot spring tubs overlook a beautiful lake, and you’ll likely get one to yourself.
+The day pass includes RM150 credit for spa treatments or lunch at Pomelo Restaurant.
+The setting is spectacular—260-million-year-old limestone cliffs, cascading waterfalls, and three million litres of geothermal water billowing up daily from underground.
 Bring your own swimwear; lockers, bathrobes, towels, and shower facilities are provided.
 Note: only guests aged 12 and above are permitted.

 hot springs,Banjaran Hotsprings Retreat, hot tubs, cave restuarant